sonata-project/SonataTranslationBundle/docs/reference/orm.rst

 -----------------------

 **This step is optional**, but you can use the ``doctrine_orm_translation_field`` filter to search on fields and on their translations.
+Depending on whether you choose to use **KnpLabs** or **Gedmo**, you should configure the ``default_filter_mode`` in the configuration.
+You can also configure how the filtering logic should work on a per-field basis by specifying an option named ``filter_mode`` on your field.
+An enumeration exposes the two supported modes: ``TranslationFilterMode::GEDMO`` and ``TranslationFilterMode::KNPLABS``

 Example for configure search filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^